munikeraragon/publishing-engine/README.md

 ```

 Todo:
-Fetch all latest post in home page
-Fetch all top posts in landing page
+- Add admin page to track number of users, posted articles, total article views
+- implement refresh token correctly
-Add home button in navbar
+- Add home button in navbar
-Create Loading Button when saving draft article
+- Create Loading Button when saving draft article
-Ability to delete article
+- Ability to delete article

-Create Follows table
+- Create Follows table
-Allow uses to follow other users
+- Allow uses to follow other users

-Refactor S3 services
+- Refactor S3 services

-Create Home notification page
+- Create Home notification page

 Notes:
 Basic goals:

-I want to use this site to post articles and post projects.
+- I want to use this site to post articles and post projects.
-I want to be able to subscribe to other people.
+- I want to be able to subscribe to other people.
-I want to be able to have a profile/portfolio page that people can see.
+- I want to be able to have a profile/portfolio page that people can see.

 Strech goals:
-Platform to learn about coding as well as the best platform to participate in open source projetcs.
-People will be able to learn about the project and post things related to the project.
+- Platform to learn about coding as well as participate in open source projetcs.
+ People - will be able to learn about the project and post things related to the project.